sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 ## DASH Repo Versioning
 The DASH GitHub repo, i.e. [https://github.com/Azure/DASH](https://github.com/Azure/DASH) is controlled by Git source-code control, tracked by commit SHA, tag, branch, etc. This is the main project and its components should also be controlled.
 ## Submodules
-As discussed in [About Git Submodules](#about-git-submodules), submodules are controlled by the SHA commit of the submodule, which is "committed" to the top level project (see [About Git Submodules](#about-git-submodules)).
+As discussed in [About Git Submodules](#about-git-submodules), submodules are controlled by the SHA commit of the submodule, which is "committed" to the top level project (see [About Git Submodules](#about-git-submodules).
 The versions are always known and explicitly specified.
 ## Docker Image Versioning
 Docker image(s) are identified by their `repo/image_name:tag`, e.g. `p4lang/dp4c:latest`.
 ### Project-Specific Images